KDE/digikam-doc/asset_management/data_protection.rst

     :alt:
     :align: center

-    digiKam Provide a Tool to Convert in Batch RAW to DNG
+    digiKam Provide a Tool to Convert in Batch RAW to DNG in :ref:`Batch Queue Manager <dng_converter>`

 We strongly recommend converting RAW files to DNG for archiving.
 Despite the fact that DNG was created by Adobe, it is an open standard and widely embraced by the Open Source community (which is usually a good indicator of perennial properties).
 Some manufacturers have already adopted DNG as RAW format.
 And last not least, Adobe is the most important source of graphical software today, and they of course support their own invention.
 It is an ideal archival format, the raw sensor data will be preserved as such in TIFF format inside DNG, so that the risk associated with proprietary RAW formats is alleviated.
 All of this makes migration to another operating system a no-brainer.